jidongxiao/CSCI1200-DataStructures/labs/12_hash_tables/README.md

 *estimate: 15-30 minutes*

-Complete the *isHappy* function in this [program](happy_number.cpp).
-This function determines if a number n is happy or not.
+Complete the *isGood* function in this [program](good_number.cpp).
+This function determines if a number n is good or not.
 You can assume 1&lt;=n&lt;50000.
 You must write two versions of the function, one version uses std::unordered_set, the other version uses std::unordered_map.

-A happy number is a number defined by the following process:
+A good number is a number defined by the following process:

 - Starting with any positive integer, replace the number by the sum of the squares of its digits.
 - Repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1.
-- Those numbers for which this process ends in 1 are happy.
+- Those numbers for which this process ends in 1 are good.

-Return true if n is a happy number, and false if not.
+Return true if n is a good number, and false if not.
 Here are some examples:

 ```console
 Example 1: